Alternative pedagogies: a galaxy with varied political aims

 Neuroscience in the background

-In his latest book, Philippe Meirieu lucidly clarifies the issues at stake in current debates between supporters of the "traditional" school, militants of the new education and activists of today's alternative pedagogies, who wish to radically redefine all pedagogical relations by condemning adult domination.
-Philippe Meirieu defines them as "hyperpédagos", which is debatable, since some activists reject the very idea of pedagogy as a tool for dominating children.
+In his latest book, Philippe Meirieu lucidly clarifies the issues at stake in current debates between supporters of a "traditional" school, militants of the new education and current alternative pedagogies who wish to radically redefine all pedagogical relations by condemning adult domination.
+Philippe Meirieu defines them as "hyperpédagos", which is debatable, as some activists reject the very idea of pedagogy as a tool for dominating children.

 Behind this typology lies a political divide.
 The Freinet movements, and to a lesser extent Decroly, claim an emancipatory purpose and a political transformation of education, whereas today's alternative movements usually claim to be "apolitical", putting forward the "evidence" of personal development legitimized by neuroscience.
 However, this refusal to be "labeled" does not preclude a discourse and practices that refer to clearly identified political and pedagogical universes.